Financial assistance programs in Connecticut.

 Find information on non-profits, community clinics, charities, and heath care centers that can provide either low cost or free, yet high quality, medical care.
 Free Connecticut clinics.Not only are there free or sliding fee clinics that help with general health care needs, but some centers also focus on offering dental care, check ups, consultations and assistance.
 Click here for a listing of free dental clinics in Connecticut.

 Resources are available for Connecticut families that lack health insurance or full coverage.
 Government sponsored medical assistance can provide prescription medications, check ups, health care for children and assistance for seniors as well.
 Continue with Connecticut uninsured medical care.

 State-Administered General Assistance (SAGA)

-SAGA Medical will provide medical assistance and help with health care bills and expenses to those who do not qualify for other financial aid.
-Support is also offered for those who are awaiting eligibility determination for other medical assistance programs and help.
-1-800-842-1508
+SAGA will provide financial assistance to those who are unable to work.
+There are state grants that help with health care bills, housing, and living expenses to those who do not qualify for other financial aid.
+Support is also offered for those who are awaiting eligibility determination for disability or other medical assistance programs and help.
+Phone: 1-855-626-6632

 Connecticut Housing Authority